b-data/data-science-devcontainers/SECURITY.md

 ## Vulnerabilities in Prior Versions

-Vulnerabilities in Development Containers using prior versions of Julia, Python or R are not fixed.
+Vulnerabilities in Development Containers using prior versions of Julia, Mojo, Python or R are not fixed.

-Whenever a new version of Julia, Python or R is released, the previous version's docker image[^1] is rebuilt once again and then frozen.
+Whenever a new version of Julia, Mojo, Python or R is released, the previous version's docker image[^1] is rebuilt once again and then frozen.

 [^1]: Parent image of the Development Container